Raucheck: Location

 The Raucheck rises in the southwest of the Tennen range east of the Lehnender Stein and west of the Werfener Hochthron on the edge of the extensive karst plateau.
-From its highest point with its summit cross there is an outstanding panorama, with particularly good views of the Hochkönig opposite, the rest of the Berchtesgaden Alps and the High Tauern mountains to the south (for example the Ankogel).
+From its highest point with its summit cross there is a panorama, with particularly good views of the Hochkönig opposite, the rest of the Berchtesgaden Alps and the High Tauern mountains to the south (for example the Ankogel).
 Of note is that the height difference in crossing from the Raucheck to the Werfen on the opposite side of the Salzach valley is 1,900 metres.
 Due to its location and the gently sloping plateau the summit is popular with paragliders for intermediate landings and take-offs.

 Routes

 Like most of the other mountains in the Tennen, the Raucheck is easy to ascend and does not demand any climbing.
 An ascent does require sure-footedness and a head for heights, however, as well as good fitness and Alpine experience.
 Unexpected dangers, such as becoming disoriented in fog or sudden storms, make the Tennen Mountains an area respected by mountaineers.
 Even on a clear summer's day, the Raucheck is not usually busy, although there are several huts in the vicinity.
 The most important routes are: